akhrienov/javascript-design-patterns/README.md

 ---

-By mastering these patterns, you can **write clean, scalable, and maintainable Node.js applications**.
+By mastering these patterns, you can **write clean, scalable, and maintainable JavaScript applications**.
 Happy coding!